zapodeanu/dnacenter_day_n_templates/README.md

 # Cisco DNA Center Templates

-This repo will be used for the proof of concept Cisco DNA Center GitOps operations.
+This repo will be used for the proof of concept Cisco DNA Center GitOps demo.

 Users will create new YAML files using these requirements: